 The HubHello platform and SAFE program are approved against Services Australia’s ‘Secure Cloud Strategy for Integrated Third Party Software’ aligned with the Digital Transformation Agency’s Secure Cloud Strategy.

-The HubHello platform and SAFE program abide by the Commonwealth Government’s 13 Australian Privacy Principles.
+The HubHello platform and SAFE program abide by the Commonwealth Government’s 13 Australian Privacy Principles, which are the foundations of the Commonwealth Privacy Act 1988.

 CAPS web-based services comprise a range of online information resources accessible at www.capsau.org.
 Users can also register their email address to receive our newsletter service.